-and permanent income of mothers and husbands, and not short run fluctuations in household income (e.g., due to movement along the wage/age path) affect investment in children.
+Bernal (2008) relied on very different exclusion restrictions from those used here.
+She treats age profiles of husband and wife earnings as exogenous, in that: (1) only parents' skill endowments, and not their age, affect the skill the child inherits, and (2) only skill endowments and permanent income of mothers and husbands, and not short run fluctuations in household income (e.g., due to movement along the wage/age path) affect investment in children.
 Thus, otherwise identical women who have children when they or their husbands are at different points in the life-cycle will have different incentives to work.
-This creates exogenous variation in work/childcare use that helps identify effects of maternal time inputs.
-We find this approach appealing, but exogeneity of the welfare policy rules used here seems less subject to challenge.
+This creates exogenous variation in work/childcare use that helps identify the effects of maternal time inputs.9 We find this approach appealing, but exogeneity of the welfare policy rules used here seems less subject to challenge.

-Aside from the advantage of having highly plausible instruments (i.e., welfare rules), the study of single mothers is also of special policy interest, given that welfare policy changes have substantially increased their work and daycare usage in recent years.
-If daycare has negative effects on the test scores of their children it suggests an additional cost of these policies that should be considered when evaluating their overall success.
+Besides the advantage of having highly plausible instruments (i.e., welfare rules), the study of single mothers is also of special policy interest, given that welfare policy changes have substantially increased their work and childcare usage in recent years.
+If childcare has negative effects on the test scores of their children, it suggests an additional cost of these policies that should be considered when evaluating their overall success.

-2. Literature Review
+2. Literature review

 Many prior studies, mostly in developmental psychology, use the NLSY to assess effects of maternal employment or childcare on child cognitive development.
-For reviews see Haveman and Wolf (1994), Lamb (1996), Love et al (1996), Blau (1999), Ruhm (2002), Bernal and Keane (2007).
+For reviews see Haveman and Wolfe (1994), Lamb (1996), Love et al. (1996), Blau (1999), Ruhm (2002) and Bernal and Keane (2008).
 Most studies present simple correlations of inputs and child outcomes, not controlling for family or child characteristics.
-Rarely are controls for selection bias implemented.
+Rarely are controls for selection bias implemented.10

 The results of the prior literature are quite inconclusive.
-Of the papers that use the NLSY to assess effects of maternal employment on child cognitive outcomes, roughly a third report positive effects, a third negative effects, and the remainder either insignificant effects or effects that vary depending on the group studied or the timing of inputs.
-Similarly, of the papers that evaluate effects of daycare on child outcomes, effects range from positive to negative and are in most cases either insignificant or vary with the specific sample used or the quality of daycare.
+Of the articles that use the NLSY to assess the effects of maternal employment on child cognitive outcomes, roughly a third report positive effects, a third negative effects, and the remainder either insignificant effects or effects that vary depending on the group studied or the timing of inputs.
+Similarly, of the articles that evaluate the effects of childcare on child outcomes, effects range from positive to negative and are, in most cases, either insignificant or vary with the specific sample used or the quality of childcare.

 The diversity of these results may stem from the wide range of specifications that are estimated, and the common limitation of failing to control for selection bias.
-To make our exposition of the literature more clear, it is useful to have a specific framework in mind.
+To make our exposition of the literature more clear, it is useful to have a specific framework in mind.11 Consider the following equation, interpretable as a cognitive ability production function: